NASA-AMMOS/AIT-Core/doc/source/developer_info.rst

 First you need to determine the version number for the release. **bliss-core** uses standard semantic versioning (Major.Minor.Patch).
 Major bumps are for large, non-backwards compatible changes; Minor bumps are for backwards compatible changes; Patch bumps are for incremental bug fixes, small releases, and end-of-sprint releases.

 Update the project documentation to use the correct version names.
 The `conf.py <https://github.jpl.nasa.gov/bliss/bliss-core/blob/master/doc/source/conf.py>`_ file contains a **version** and **release** option.
 Both of these should be updated to point to the version number for this release.
+The appropriate version number must also be set in the project's **setup.py** file.
 Commit and push these changes to master.

 Generate Release Notes
 ^^^^^^^^^^^^^^^^^^^^^^